valeoai/WoodScape/README.md

 [![](./teaser.png)](https://streamable.com/aiefb "")

 ## Dataset Release
 The dataset and code for baseline experiments will be provided in stages.
-First release is planned for ICCV 2019.
+First release is planned for ICCV 2019 (end of October).